10/17/2015: Some corrections.

 "We have already engaged extensive research on the matter, and we hope to have some reliable answers within a year.
 Ideally, we'd like to see all Mako reactors disabled within ten years of now, but we have to wait on experts' opinions to assert how realistic this deadline would be."

 "I realize that there is a real fear in the population that the WRO will turn into another Shinra, especially as most high-level experts in all fields, from the scientists to the soldiers, were once employed by the company.
 Please rest assured that we do our best to recruit outside Shinra's old employees."

 "President, is it true that the famous Nibel Wolf has agreed to join the WRO?
 And what about the old war hero Sephiroth, who unexpectedly left Shinra a few years ago?"

 "I can confirm negotiations have been opened with both Cloud and Sephiroth.
 They have expressed great interest in the WRO, and we are working on a proposition that could benefit all of us."

-Sephiroth heard the front door open despite the ruckus all the journalists were making, eager to ask more questions about the two "legends" their listeners loved.
-He switched the radio off and waited for Cloud to cross the hall.
+Sephiroth heard the front door open despite the ruckus the journalists were making, eager to ask more questions about the two "legends" their listeners loved.
+He switched the radio off and waited.

-He didn't disappoint.
 Cloud appeared in the doorway, shrugging off First Tsurugi's harness with a tired look that brightened a bit when he saw Sephiroth and let his eyes rake his form.
-Sephiroth was lazily reclining on the sofa, his long leather-encased legs taking most of the seating space while his shoulders braced against one of the arm-rests, silver hair negligently cascading down to pool on the floor.
+Sephiroth was lazily reclining on the sofa, long leather-encased legs taking up most of the seating space while his shoulders braced against the arm-rest, silver hair negligently cascading down to pool on the floor.